Refinance Rates in Florida

 Interest rates are just one factor in a mortgage payment.
 Comparing loans from different lenders can help you find the most competitive mortgage refinancing in Florida for you.

 With many conventional refinance lenders, you may be responsible for thousands of dollars in closing costs.
-Discover Home Loans offers a mortgage refinance that has zero origination fees, zero application fees, and fixed rates from 3.99% - 11.99% APR*.
+Discover Home Loans offers a mortgage refinance that has zero origination fees, zero application fees, and fixed rates starting at 3.99% APR*.